-- Hotel Zone – just a few mins drive from the airport, this area has many hotels, restaurants, malls, a Walmart & Sams Club.
+- Hotel Zone – just a few minutes’ drive from the airport, this area has many hotels, restaurants, malls, a Walmart & Sams Club.

 - Centro (Old PV) – smaller homes, residential area, the Malecon (oceanfront promenade) runs along here, many restaurants and bars.
 This area is on the north side of the River Cuale and offers affordable accommodation.

 - Conchas Chinas – meaning “Chinese Shells” based on the seashells found here, this is a more affluent/posh area of Puerto Vallarta with gated communities and high-end condos.

 I have to put walking as #1 on the list of things to do in Puerto Vallarta.

 2. Join a Food Tour

 Did you know that Mexico’s cuisine has made the list of Intangible Cultural Heritage of Humanity by UNESCO?
 This award hasn’t been granted to any other national food group.

-There are a few foodie tours on offer with Vallarta Food Tours, but we went on the “Original Downtown Tour“, which took us through the center of PV on both sides of the river.
-We ate numerous dishes, and tried some drinks as well.
-We highly recommend this tour if you’re a foodie!
-Click here to learn more and check out the video we made:
+There are a few foodie tours on offer with the company, but we went on the “Original Downtown Tour“, which took us through the center of PV on both sides of the river.
+We ate numerous dishes and tried some drinks as well.
+You can also join their evening taco tour.

-If you’re looking for a mini cirque de soleil / cultural show / dinner & theatre experience, then Rhythms of The Night will be something you want to check out.
-We saw this performance a few years ago and although we’re not big fans of large group tours, this show was spectacular and worth every penny.
+If you’re looking for a mini Cirque de Soleil-type cultural show and dinner experience, then Rhythms of The Night will be something you won’t want to miss.

-The evening starts with a sunset cruise (including open bar) across Banderas Bay to Las Caletas, which is a beautiful private cove.
+The evening starts with a sunset cruise (including an open bar) across Banderas Bay to Las Caletas, which is a beautiful private cove.

 You’ll then be shown to your seat in the outdoor auditorium, which is surrounded by palm trees.
 The seats are all staggered, so even though there are people sitting in front of you, you’ll have no issues seeing the show.